 Residential & commercial interior design projects

 It's important to know that interior design graduates are prepared to work on both residential and commercial projects.
 That means you'll be trained to design for houses and condos, as well as restaurants, hotels, retails stores, and even public buildings.

 By the end of your training, you will be asked to prepare a complete interior design for both residential and commercial settings.
-You'll use everything you've learned to produce a beautiful, safe, functional design—and present it using the latest software tools.
+You'll apply everything you've learned to produce a beautiful, safe, functional design—and present it using the latest software tools.

 The biggest benefit to you?
-You can use these completed designs to create your professional interior design portfolio.
+You can use these completed designs to create a professional interior design portfolio.
 This will be key in landing your first job after graduation.